oortega20/opt_visualization/README.md

 $$w_{t+1} = w_{t} + \Delta w_{t}$$

 Notice how the $v_{t}$ term will scale each corresponding parameter in $w$ according to a exponential moving average of the previous gradients.
-Here the $\epsilon$ parameter is used to avoid division by 0.

 ## Adam